codestorm1/vintage_cell/notes.md

 Sun May 26, 2024
 > Trying to make a change so that two different dev machines can be used
+> Used multiple authorized keys, that worked.

+Fri May 31, 2024
+> tightened up wiring a bit, ordered wire clips

+* bell isn't ringing for incoming call

 ## Get this thing ready for presentation!

 ### Vintage phone

 Code:
-* ok to power RPi0 with 3.7V lipo battery?
+* make some other tones instead of dial tone
 * make use of D6 pin to turn modem on and off
 * get the volume up - check out the modem's WaveSahre wiki
 * dialing detection is off, fix it - (maybe only when not pausing between digits?)

 Physical:
+* pin arrangement is too fragile, use right angle male headers
+* tighten up wiring inside
+* ok to power RPi0 with 3.7V lipo battery?

 Bonus:
 * status neopixel?
 * Add timeouts in state machine
 * Get dial tone and network busy sounds to play
 * Turn fona_modem into AT modem.
 Move any params to init method, not config
+* livebook?
 * put state into structs
 * support serial port incoming call detection (the Hat B version has no RI pin)
 * charge both batteries from usb